 EMC 6) Description of figure 25 does not match figure 25 (Accepted, Editorial) [50] Numbered [5] in 04-103r0 due to duplicate use of [4] 4.14 Model for dependent logical units The description of Figure 25 in terms of whether or not additional SCSI target devices or SCSI domains can be added is peculiar.
 The 3 dots notation used in the figure generally denotes omission of things that actually exist for the purpose of simplification.
 The description should be rewritten to better correspond to the figure.
 Editor's Note: A Key will be added to figure 25 stating that three dots indicate the ability to add more components.
-EMC 7) Eliminate 'whenever' in CONDITION MET (Accepted, Substantive) [51] Numbered [6] in 04-103r0 due to duplicate use of [4] 5.3.1 Status codes The following text appears to be over-broad:
+EMC 7) Eliminate 'whenever' in CONDITION MET (Accepted, Substantive) [51] Numbered [6] in 04-103r0 due to duplicate use of [4] 5.3.1 Status codes o.o. r otatao ooaco The following text appears to be over-broad:

 CONDITION MET.
 This status shall be returned whenever the requested operation specified by an unlinked command is satisfied (see the PRE-FETCH commands in the SBC standard).
 The "shall" could be interpreted as requiring CONDITION MET to be returned in a large number of situations where it is inappropriate to do so.
 I suggest adding an initial sentence to say that CONDITION MET is only used with specific commands (e.g., SBC PRE-FETCH commands) that allow it, and those commands specify its usage.
 The above sentence would then begin with "For such commands, this status shall be returned ..."
 Editor's Note: The cited sentence will be replaced with the following: The use of this status is limited to commands for which it is specified (see the PRE-FETCH commands in the SBC standard).
 Also, the definition of INTERMEDIATE-CONDITION MET will be modified as follows: INTERMEDIATE-CONDITION MET.
 This status is returned whenever the requested operation specified by a linked command is satisfied.
 The use of this status is limited to linked commands for which it is specified (see the PRE-FETCH commands in the SBC standard), ...
-EMC 8) No title assigned yet (Unprocessed) [52] Numbered [7] in 04-103r0 due to duplicate use of [4] 5.3.2 Status precedence Note 5 is troublesome.
+EMC 8) 'previous versions of this standard' is not acceptable (Rejected) [52] Numbered [7] in 04-103r0 due to duplicate use of [4] 5.3.2 Status precedence Note 5 is troublesome.
 Where are the unit attention conditions defined/specified, 5.9.7?
 Something other than "previous versions of this standard" seems to be needed here.
-EMC 9) No title assigned yet (Unprocessed) [53] Numbered [8] in 04-103r0 due to duplicate use of [4] 5.4.3.1 Introduction Near the end of the section:
+Reason for Rejection: 'Previous versions of this standard' is the T10 phrasing for SAM and/or SAM-2.
+It is the same phrasing that is used when describing obsolete features.
+In this specific case, the additional sense code names are appropriate for parallel SCSI and subclause with the same title in either SAM or SAM-2 contains the information alluded to by the cited note.
+The unit attention additional sense code values are defined in SPC-3, as is specified in the glossary entry for 'additional sense code', but that is not relevant to the cited note.
+The cited note specifically concerns the names associated with the unit attention conditions.
+These names are derived from the additional sense code names and the names are unchangeable for historical reasons.
+EMC 9) 'command data' is a non sequitur (Accepted, Editorial) [53] Numbered [8] in 04-103r0 due to duplicate use of [4] 5.4.3.1 Introduction Near the end of the section: